turinglabsorg/decentralise-things/README.md

-# Ethereum login
+# Decentralize Things

 Simple ready to use Ethereum login with signature.

-Use it to authenticate users with Metamask and sign / verify actions in your web2 backend.
+Use it to authenticate users with Metamask and sign / verify actions in your web2 backend (for example).